timeplus-io/docs/docs/usecases.md

 ### T-MASK: Scrubbing sensitive fields {#t-mask}

-**Use Case:** Scrubbing sensitive fields of data(such as PII or payment information) to hide from downstream consumers
+**Use Case:** Scrub sensitive fields of data(such as PII or payment information) to hide from downstream consumers

 In this example, only the first and last 4 digits of the credit card numbers are shown during user activity analysis.